LoraKalt/webapp_2021_project/README.md

  - Users can create their account and edit
  - Pagination of posts was not implement in this version but will be implemented in final.

-## Design Decisions + Future Plans - Overall Project:
+## Design Decisions - Final:

 ### Posts

 Users can make posts and delete their own posts.

 ### Technical

+### Home page
 ### Hashtags

 Hashtags will function similar to most social media sites.
 Clicking on a hashtag will show posts by other users with that same hashtag.
 The posts shown will be sorted by number of likes and number of comments.

-The trending hashtags in the sidebar wil be based off the most used hashtags (by post count) in the last 24 hours.
+The trending hashtags is based off a score involving a combination of the age of the posts that used a hashtag and how many likes the the posts have.

-### Notifications

-Users will receive notifications if another user follows them or if a user likes, comments on, or shares one of their posts.

 ### Following